 Participants carry out their projects in a wide range of sites and archives in the greater New Haven area, from New York City to Boston.
 Recent field research projects, for example, include analyses of the social networks of Serbian immigrants; relations between African American congregations and criminal justice institutions in New Haven; the culture of those protesting outside Planned Parenthood every Saturday; and the experience of young Muslim men from various countries as immigrants new to New Haven.

 Doctoral students specializing in all substantive fields of political science take courses in this field and some qualify in it as one of their three required comprehensive fields.

-To qualify by coursework, students must take three of four core courses, Qualitative Field Research, Micro-historical Analysis in Social Science Research (or Historical and Archival Methods), Mixed Method Research, and Philosophy of Science for the Study of Politics, and write a seminar paper in one of the courses, which must be approved by the course instructor as a qualifying paper.
+To qualify by coursework, students entering the program Fall 2019 and after must take three of the four core courses, Qualitative Field Research, Micro-historical Analysis in Social Science Research (or Historical and Archival Methods), Mixed Methods Research and Philosophy of Science for the Study of Politics, and write a seminar paper in one of the four courses, which must be approved by the course instructor as a qualifying paper.